marsupialtail/SVS/kernel dev notes.md

 The speed of resnet-20 training with

-- Every other layer custom grad, excluding size 1 filter. somewhere around 6.9 (almost there!!!)
+- Every other layer custom grad, excluding size 1 filter. somewhere around 6.6 (2.0 on gtx 1080 not compil optimized for it though) (almost there!!!)
 - Every other layer custom grad, empty kernel launch, excluding size 1 filter: 6.18
-- Regular grad: 6.8
+- Regular grad: 6.7 (2.1 on gtx1080)
+-regular grad without all the switching overhead 6.6.
+The switching overhead is not significant.

 These results are interesting and suggest that we need to improve the speed of the kernel launch.
 However, there could be other factors that interfere with the consideration, for example custom kernel launch overhead